armbian/documentation/docs/User-Guide_Armbian-Config/System.md

 When enabling ZFS support, Armbian checks if the running kernel can support ZFS, installs matching kernel headers if necessary, and builds the ZFS DKMS (Dynamic Kernel Module Support) module automatically.

+**Performance Tuning:**

+Once ZFS is installed, the **Tune ZFS** option becomes available, allowing you to fine-tune critical performance parameters:

+- **ARC Cache (Adaptive Replacement Cache)**: ZFS's intelligent caching system that stores frequently accessed data in RAM.
+The ARC can consume 50% or more of system memory by default, which may be excessive for memory-constrained devices.

+- **Dirty Data Limits**: Controls how much modified data can accumulate before being written to disk.
+Higher values improve performance but increase risk of data loss on power failure.

+- **TXG Timeout**: Transaction Group timeout determines how often ZFS writes changes to disk.
+Lower values increase data safety at the cost of performance.

+- **Compression**: Transparent compression that can actually improve performance by reducing I/O. LZ4 is recommended for most workloads.

+**Recommended Settings for ARM Devices:**

+- **ARC Max**: 1/2 to 2/3 of RAM (on 1-2GB systems, consider 256-512MB)
+- **ARC Min**: 1/8 of RAM
+- **Dirty Data Max**: 4% of RAM or ARC size (whichever is smaller)
+- **TXG Timeout**: 5 seconds (default)
+- **Compression**: lz4 (recommended)

+The tuning interface provides safe defaults based on your system's memory size and allows you to adjust parameters with immediate feedback.
+Changes are saved to `/etc/modprobe.d/zfs.conf` and persist across reboots.

 <!--- header STOP from tools/include/markdown/ZFS001-header.md --->

 __Edit:__ [footer](https://github.com/armbian/configng/edit/main/tools/include/markdown/ZFS001-footer.md) [header](https://github.com/armbian/configng/edit/main/tools/include/markdown/ZFS001-header.md)